dai-shi/use-context-selector/README.md

 ## Technical memo

 React context by nature triggers propagation of component re-rendering if a value is changed.
-To avoid this, this libraries use undocumented feature of `calculateChangedBits`.
+To avoid this, this library uses undocumented feature of `calculateChangedBits`.
 It then uses a subscription model to force update when a component needs to re-render.